Abdelrhman2371999/-NGINX-Plus-Gateway-Fabric-Installation-Suite/test.md

 with **enterprise-grade observability using Dynatrace**.

 This repository is designed for **Integrators, DevOps, SREs, and Platform Engineers**
-who want a **clean, repeatable, and real-world path** from classic Ingress
+who want a **clean, repeatable, real-world path** from classic Ingress
 to Gateway API — **with visibility, tracing, and troubleshooting built-in**.

 ---